-Do you have an elderly or disabled loved one who suffered abuse or neglect while receiving assisted care in a nursing home or licensed care facility or while being cared for by a licensed in-home care professional?
-Or do you suspect abuse?
+Did you or someone you love sustain a physical injury or illness that required treatment and/or hospitalization while receiving assisted care in a nursing home or licensed care facility or while being cared for by a licensed in-home care professional?
+Do you suspect it was due to abuse or neglect?

-If you know or suspect that your loved one has been abused while at an assisted-care facility or receiving care at home, call us at 800-796-1636 or submit your case details online and someone will contact you shortly.
+If you or your loved one has suffered a physical injury or illness requiring treatment and/or hospitalization while at an assisted-care facility or while receiving care at home and you suspect it was the result of abuse or neglect, call us at 800-796-1636 or submit your case details online and someone will contact you shortly.
 You pay nothing unless your lawsuit is successful and you receive compensation.

 At Trustwell Law, our experienced attorneys take a personalized, compassionate approach.
 We cut through the legalese and partner with our clients.
 We have access to the expertise, resources, and manpower to fully investigate each case and fight for and with our clients to get the justice they deserve.